-As we step into 2024, the landscape of reverse mortgage refinancing is evolving, bringing new opportunities and considerations for existing reverse mortgage holders.
+As we enter 2024, the landscape of reverse mortgage refinancing is evolving, bringing new opportunities and considerations for existing reverse mortgage holders.

-Our guide is tailored to provide you with the most up-to-date information on the new 2024 HECM limits, current rates, and expert tips to consider when refinancing your reverse mortgage.
+Our guide is tailored to provide you with the most up-to-date information on the new 2024 HECM limits, current rates, and expert tips for refinancing your reverse mortgage.

 ARLO explaining how a reverse mortgage refinance works